blazium-engine/blazium-shared-menus/README.md

 All scenes are located in their own folder.
 The Game scene is not in this repo but instead it's loaded from `res://game/game.tscn`.
 This will be the screen of your game.

+Also the following scene has to exist: `res://game/menu_persona.tscn`.
+This will be used in the main menu.

 ## Design

 Each of the scenes are designed to be resizeable.
 This is done by having the following structure: